firepear/homefarm/README.md

 # homefarm
-Configuration and tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Alpine Linux.
+Tools for deploying and managing a BOINC compute farm using Ansible, Raspbian, and Alpine Linux.

 Homefarm makes a few assumptions: